 Estimate how long it will take you to reach your fundraising goal, and set a deadline.
 Such “ticking clocks” create a sense of urgency that makes donors respond more quickly.
 If your deadline is determined by an external factor—some other person, entity, or event—make that clear to potential donors.

 If you don’t have an external pressure, try setting an aggressive deadline anyway.
-And if you’re doing a fundraiser that’s connected to an existing national awareness campaign, such as Breast Cancer Awareness Month, think about aligning your deadline with that timeframe.
+And if you’re doing a fundraiser that’s connected to an existing national awareness fundraiser, such as Breast Cancer Awareness Month, think about aligning your deadline with that timeframe.

 3. Choose a platform